 Trusted name

-The platform has been around since 2003 so with nearly 2 decades in the industry, it’s hard not to think of it when creating websites.
-Brand recognition gives WordPress users confidence in relying on them.
+The platform has been around since 2003, so with nearly 2 decades in the industry, it’s hard not to think of it when creating websites.
+Brand recognition gives WordPress users confidence in relying on it.

 Up-to-date website functionality

 Trends come and go even in the web development world.
 One thing you can be sure of is that WordPress stays up-to-date with all of these.
-So you don’t have to worry that your website is going to be lagging in terms of functions and features.
+So you don’t have to worry that your website is going to lag in terms of functions and features.

 Customizable